 Broken Base: Aang's conflict in the finale split fans between those who felt it came out of nowhere and those who felt it was perfectly justified given what we'd seen of Aang to that point.
 Then there's the controversy over whether the resolution of using the previously unseen Energybending so Aang could stop Ozai without killing him was reasonably foreshadowed or a complete Ass Pull.
 For the record, the creators had the idea of Aang sticking with Thou Shalt Not Kill in their mind from the beginning of the series, they just didn't have anything specific.
 But the less said the better.

 Complete Monster: Fire Lord Ozai is a genocidal, child-abusing fascist dictator who has dedicated weeks at a time and large portions of his national army to hunting down and killing a twelve-year-old and his friends.
 He forced Ursa into marrying him, and tried to kill her old lover out of spite.
 He obtained the throne when he manipulated Ursa into murdering his father to usurp the throne from his grieving older brother Iroh.
 He then thanked her with banishment from the Fire Nation and threatened to hunt them down and kill the children if she took them with her.
-He abused his son Zuko out of spite when Ursa claimed that Zuko was not his son even though he knew it was a lie, burned his face for speaking out of turn, and tried to shot him with lightning when he decides to join Aang.
+He abused his son Zuko out of spite when Ursa claimed that Zuko was not his son even though he knew it was a lie, burned his face for speaking out of turn, and tried to shoot him with lightning when he decides to join Aang.
 He manipulated his loyal daughter Azula into becoming his perfect little villain to the point where she snaps from the pressure, only to later discard her to a completely meaningless position.
 Finally, his reaction to news of rebellions in the Earth Kingdom is to try to incinerate the continent.
 Even after his downfall he stills tries to manipulate his son Zuko into being a tyrant like himself.
 He doesn't regret any of those moments and feels no remorse for the consequences.

 Koh as well, to the point where many fans speculated that he would play a significant role in The Legend of Korra.